im-Rajat/Git/README.md

     - `git log`
 - Make an commit without a commit message or blank commit message:
     - `git commit --allow-empty-message --no-edit`
+- To create an empty Git commit with a specified commit message:
+    - `git commit --allow-empty -m "Commit Message`
+    -  It's useful when we want to make a commit that doesn't introduce any changes but serves a specific purpose, such as triggering a CI/CD pipeline or marking a milestone.

 #### Git Commit without Stage: